Charles D. Fraser, Jr., MD

 About Charles D. Fraser, Jr.

 Dr. Fraser maintains an active research program with specific interests in congenital heart surgical outcomes and quality, transplantation, mechanical circulatory support, brain protection, and bioengineering.
-As director of the congenital heart surgery program, one of Dr. Fraser’s most passionate interests is in outcomes analysis and data/performance transparency.
+One of Dr. Fraser’s most passionate interests is in outcomes analysis and data/performance transparency.
 In 2002, his team developed the first pediatric lung transplant program in the Southwest, which has subsequently grown to be the nation's largest.
 In 2005, he performed the first successful pediatric heart/lung transplant in the Southwest.
 He implanted the world's first DeBakey Child Cardiac assist device in March of 2004.
 Dr. Fraser served as the National Principal Investigator of a pivotal, first ever, multi-center pediatric ventricular assist device trial to assess the safety and benefit of the Berlin Heart Pediatric EXCOR ventricular assist device.
 This device was subsequently approved in December 2011 by the U.S. Food and Drug Administration for clinical use - the first device to be approved specifically for small babies.
 In 2011, Dr. Fraser's heart failure team implanted the first total artificial heart at a children's hospital.

 In collaboration with Rice University's Department of Bioengineering, Dr. Fraser continues to focus attention on bioengineering solutions to congenital heart defects.
 Dr. Fraser is also actively engaged in the study of neurologic outcomes following pediatric cardiac surgery.